- What is the hostile environment?

 - To stop irregular migrants being able to access the essentials of an ordinary life.

-At the time of the introduction of the Bill which was later to become the Immigration Act 2014 and thus the foundations of the “hostile environment” then Immigration Minister Mark Harper said the Bill would:
+At the time of the introduction of the Bill which was later to become the Immigration Act 2014 and thus the foundation of the hostile environment, then Immigration Minister Mark Harper said the Bill would:

 stop migrants using public services to which they are not entitled, reduce the pull factors which encourage people to come to the UK and make it easier to remove people who should not be here.

-This is confirmed by the business plan for the Interventions and Sanctions Directorate for 2015/16:
+This is confirmed by the business plan for 2015/16 for the team at the Home Office responsible for implementing and enforcing hostile environment policies, the Interventions and Sanctions Directorate:

 Individually these interventions may be seen as just a nuisance but collectively, as we have already seen, they have the ability to encourage illegal migrants to voluntarily leave or never attempt to come to the UK illegally.